Top Fixed-Income Performers

 Editor's note: This is the last in a series of articles running all week on fixed-income ETFs.

-The biggest fixed-income exchange traded fund, the $129 billion Vanguard Total Bond Market ETF (BND) has returned 2.9% through June 17.
-That beats the 2.3% gain in the Vanguard S&P 500 ETF (VOO), which has gyrated this year as its underlying index briefly dropped into bear market territory before rocketing back into a bull market.
+The biggest fixed-income exchange traded fund, the $132.6 billion Vanguard Total Bond Market ETF (BND) has returned 4.7% through Aug.
+4. While that lags the 8.4% gain in the Vanguard S&P 500 ETF (VOO), one can make the case that BND has provided a solid gain while protecting investors from whiplashing equities, which briefly dropped into bear market territory before rocketing back into a bull market.
 Where it goes next is anyone’s guess.

 With markets uncertain about the future and the Trump agenda—some experts fear inflation while others worry about stocks spinning downward—bonds are maintaining their safe-haven appeal.